3skue/xAPI4/README.md

 require(game.ReplicatedStorage:WaitForChild("xAPI"))()
 ```

+Please note that xAPI can only run from a LocalScript, and will otherwise infinitely yield any server scripts.

 **Feedback and Improvements**
 - Go to Issues for questions or bugs
 - Go to Pull Requests for improvements